AdelmanLab/NIH_scripts/normalize_bedGraph/README.md

 ## normalize_bedGraph

+This script allows a user to normalize a bedGraph file by any desired value.
+This normalization factor is appended to the new file name for documentation purposes.

 You can run the *normalize_bedGraph* script as follows:
 ```
 perl normalize_bedGraph [factor] [multiply|divide] [bedGraph file 1] [bedGraph file 2] ... [bedGraph file N]